chrille0313/Ruby-Sorting-Visualiser/readme.md

-A sorting visualizer written in the (terrible) programming language ruby using only a terminal
+A sorting visualizer written in the programming language ruby using only a terminal.